Roxane Napoli, Marketing Manager, Pilgrim Quality Solutions

 Understand Where You Are

-In this recent post, Pilgrim’s in-house Regulatory Analyst, Deb Kacera presented insights from Pilgrim’s Regulatory Advisory Board that detailed specific challenge areas within the new version of the ISO standards.
+In this recent post, Pilgrim presented insights from our Regulatory Advisory Board that detailed specific challenge areas within the new version of the ISO standards.
 This post will help you think beyond section-level changes to specific processes and systems that will need your attention and continued focus.
+This includes quality processes such as supplier management, change management, employee training, complaint handling, and CAPA.

 Connect with Your Peers